History of Papier Mache in India

 Procedure of Making Papier Mache

 The technique of manufacturing papier mache products consist of two categories.
 The first one is called 'sakhtsazi' or developing the object and the second one is known as naqashi, which implies painting the surface of the objects.

 Papier-mache articles are made of waste paper applied in layers and pressed together on wooden modules.
 Waste paper is soaked in water for about 10-15 days, and beaten up with a hammer.
 Gum is mixed thoroughly to this pulp.
 Multani mitti is added and kneaded to get a pulp paste.
 This pulp is beaten so that a roller can roll it.
 These sheets are pressed on to the required mould many times by an invert of a broken pitcher and dried for some time.
 The mould is separated after drying and the object is taken out.
 This object is in a raw form and is finished, polished and coloured.
 File is used to smoothen it.
 Also a thin mixture of white clay is applied for further softening.
 Imagination runs wild as craftsmen breathe life into this mould, bringing out a variety of expressions on masks.

-Papier-mache in Kashmir is never fully pulped.
+Papier mache in Kashmir is never fully pulped.
 It is softened by water and the desired thickness obtained by pasting on the mould layer over layer.
-The object under preparation is kept covered in a wet cotton cloth and while in a moist state covered with a thin layer of plaster of paris mixed with glue, then smoothened and burnished to a fine finish with a wet stone, after which the ground colour, zamin as it is called is applied.
-The ground may be in colour or gold or tin foil, it is burnished with a piece of agate after drying then fine verdigris powder is applied to lend a subtle greenish tint to the metallic background, or with a lac preparation where a red tint is needed.
-On coloured grounds, black, blue, rose, green, violet, brown, almond and dark olive are generally used.
+The object under preparation is kept covered in a wet cotton cloth and while in a moist state covered with a thin layer of plaster of paris mixed with glue, then smoothened and furnished to a fine finish with a wet stone, after which the ground colour, 'zamin' as it is called is applied.
+The base may be in colour or gold or tin foil, it is furnished with a piece of agate after drying then fine verdigris powder is applied to lend a subtle greenish tint to the metallic background, or with a lac preparation where a red tint is needed.
+On coloured grounds, black, blue, rose, green, violet, brown, almond and dark olives are generally used.